jgm/pandoc/doc/using-the-pandoc-api.md

 return the default installed with the system.
 To force the use of the default, `setUserDataDir Nothing`.

+# Metadata files

+Pandoc can add metadata to documents, as described in the User's Guide.
+Similar to data files, metadata YAML files can be retrieved using `readMetadataFile` from Text.Pandoc.Class.
+`readMetadataFile` will first look for the file in the working directory, and if it is not found there, it will look for it in the `metadata` subdirectory of the user data directory (`setUserDataDir`, `getUserDataDir`).

 # Templates

 Pandoc has its own template system, described in the User's